 The lighting for this sophisticated new-build UK office, incorporates both architectural and decorative lighting to great effect.
 Discover the crucial role lighting played in creating an inviting and ambient environment...

 Winner: Lighting Scheme at The International Design & Architecture Awards

 We are delighted to have won the Lighting Scheme category at the International Design and Architecture Awards.

-Our Middle East Design Director, Rebecca Crawford shares her experience of working on the lighting scheme for this stunning project – a Private Residence project in Kuala Lumpur.
+Our Middle East Design Director, Rebecca Nambiar shares her experience of working on the lighting scheme for this stunning project – a Private Residence project in Kuala Lumpur.

 This project was particularly interesting as it was a refurbishment of the entire lighting design for the property as well as including minor uplifts from an interior design perspective.
 The client’s art collection was a key focus throughout the property.
 Although some art was highlighted, this was never really a focus when developing the original lighting scheme.
 The client wanted to showcase his artwork and refresh the interiors in a way that complemented the original aesthetics of the architecture.

 We had to review all existing cabling to work around what was possible.
 Clever decisions were required to elevate the space, whilst also allowing for the client to retain occupancy within the home throughout the process, and reduce impact to their day to day lives.